-If you own a home in South Florida, you should be preparing for the worst-case scenario regarding Hurricane Dorian.
+If you own a home in South Florida, you should be preparing for the worst-case scenario regarding the upcoming storm.
 It may not impact your property, but you need to assume it will.
 The Board Members and Staff at Campbell managed properties will do everything in their power to keep your community and property safe in the event of a hurricane or tropical storm.

 In addition to Management’s preparations, there are some very important things you as a homeowner need to do and be aware of to coordinate with Management in preparedness.